CODESYS

 Configuring Export Files

-You can alternatively choose to generate, .export files from CODESYS by clicking the Export button under the Project dropdown.
+You can alternatively choose to generate .export files from CODESYS by clicking the Export button under the Project dropdown.

 While you can export a subset of your project, we recommend that you export everything.
 Highlight all content and press OK to continue.